 GREAT NEWS!
 An anonymous donor would really like us to be able to hire an intern, and so, he's offered to match contributions to this campaign up to a total of $1500!
 We are VERY grateful to him for his generosity!
 PLEASE HELP US MEET HIS CHALLENGE by donating to our "Loony-tern" Adirondack Gives campaign TODAY!
 Thank you!

 BRI’s Adirondack Center for Loon Conservation and the Wildlife Conservation Society’s Adirondack Program are honored to be the recipients of a bequest from Dr. John Jeffrey (“Jeff”) Nicholas, a summer resident of the Park.
-Dr. Nicholas’ love of loons and the Adirondack Park is remembered through the establishment of the WCS Loon Conservation Fund at the Adirondack Foundation to support our loon conservation research and education efforts.
+Dr. Nicholas’ love of loons and the Adirondack Park is remembered through the establishment of the WCS Loon Conservation Fund at the Adirondack Foundation to support our New York Annual Loon Census.
 We are deeply grateful to Dr. Nicholas and his family for their generous support.

 To make a tax-deductible contribution to the WCS Loon Conservation Fund at the Adirondack Foundation, please print and mail a copy of BRI’s ACLC Support Form to: